FACTBOX-Samsung C&T shareholders for and against Cheil Industries offer

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-The vote is expected to be close, with fierce opposition led by U.S. hedge fund Elliott Associates, C&T's third-largest shareholder with 7.1 percent.
+The vote is expected to be close, with fierce opposition led by U.S. hedge fund Elliott Associates, C&T's third-largest shareholder, with a 7.1 percent stake.

 The deal is seen as a key step for the ongoing leadership transfer for the founding Lee family of Samsung Group, South Korea's largest conglomerate.